AriaSalvatrice/synth-printer/README.md

 # Todo-List

-- [ ] Figure out a decent "architecture" that's simple & close to natural language
+- [x] Figure out a decent "architecture" that's simple & close to natural language
   - Just going with a collection of functions, but maybe i can integrate it to CadQuery's fluent API?
+  - Need to move with an architecture where you have default settings you override
+  - Just have an object hold it all, having to specify the panel every time is dirty.
 - [ ] Remake all my existing footprints
   - Remade a bunch already
 - [ ] Make the footprints I expect to need